 Telephone helpline (run as part of the charity NSPCC) which supports anyone under the age of 19 with anything they’re going through.
 Confidential.
 Their website has information about a wide range of issues. https://www.childline.org.uk/

 A 1-2-1 text service is also available with a counsellor.
 You can start this via https://www.childline.org.uk/get-support/1-2-1-counsellor-chat/

 Organisation providing support for anyone under 25.
 Their website has a lot of information on a wide range of issues https://www.themix.org.uk/.
 They offer a helpline, 1-2-1 instant message chat, a crisis text service, email service and telephone counselling.

-For 1-2-1 instant message chat you need to complete a short form on the website here https://www.themix.org.uk/get-support/speak-to-our-team Opening hours 7 days a week from 4pm to 11pm, however chats may not be connected after 10:15pm.
+For 1-2-1 instant message chat you need to complete a short form on the website here https://www.themix.org.uk/get-support/speak-to-our-team Opening hours 4-11pm, Monday - Saturday.

-You can email them https://www.themix.org.uk/get-support/speak-to-our-team/email-us and get a response within 24 hours.
+You can email them through their website form https://www.themix.org.uk/get-support/speak-to-our-team/email-us and get a response within 24 hours (Monday to Saturday).

-You can arrange short term telephone counselling via their website https://www.themix.org.uk/get-support/speak-to-our-team/the-mix-counselling-service.
+You can arrange telephone counselling via their website https://www.themix.org.uk/get-support/speak-to-our-team/the-mix-counselling-service.